Cabinet endorses trade, Samjhauta Express suspension with India

 The cabinet directed the relevant authorities to make adequate arrangements for coping with the flood situation in various parts of the country.

 Minister for Science and Technology Ch.
 Fawad Hussain had in a TV show said that Sh.
-Rasheed on his own could not take a decision on Samjhauta Express, as it was to be done by the Foreign Office and the federal cabinet.
+Rashid on his own could not take a decision on Samjhota Express, as it was to be done by the Foreign Office and the federal cabinet.
 The prime minister, reportedly, offered no comment, but smiled.